StageCentral/backstage-workshop/slides/workshop/runapp.md

 *Note: If you haven't created an app before, this button will say, Register a new application.*

-In "Application name", type "StageCentralWorkshop"
+In "Application name", type "PerfectScaleWorkshop"

 In "Homepage URL", type "http://${YOUR_LAB_PUBLIC_DNS}:3000"